2022 Malaysia Cup knockout stage

-The 2022 Malaysia Cup knockout stage will be played from 25 October to 26 November 2022, with 16 team to the knockout stage beginning with the Round 16 followed by the quarter-finals, semi-finals and the finals.
+The 2022 Malaysia Cup knockout stage began on 26 October and ended on 26 November 2022 with the final at the Bukit Jalil National Stadium in Kuala Lumpur, Malaysia, to decide the champions of the 2022 Malaysia Cup.
+A total of 16 teams competed in the knockout stage, beginning with the Round 16 followed by the quarter-finals, semi-finals and the finals.
 This stage will be played in two legs except for the finals which is played once.

 Schedule

 The draw for the 2022 Malaysia Cup was held on 6 October 2022.

 Format

-Each tie in the knockout phase was played over two legs, apart from the final, with each team playing one leg at home.
+Each tie in the knockout phase, apart from the final, was played over two legs, with each team playing one leg at home.
 The team that scored more goals on aggregate over the two legs advanced to the next round.
-If the aggregate score was level, the away goals rule was applied, i.e. the team that scored more goals away from home over the two legs advanced.
-If away goals were also equal, then thirty minutes of extra time was played.
-The away goals rule was again applied after extra time, i.e. if there were goals scored during extra time and the aggregate score was still level, the visiting team advanced by virtue of more away goals scored.
-If no goals were scored during extra time, the tie was decided by penalty shoot-out.
-In the final, which was played as a single match, if scores were level at the end of normal time, extra time was played, followed by a penalty shoot-out if scores remained tied.
+If the aggregate score was level, then 30 minutes of extra time was played (the away goals rule was not applied).
+If the score was still level at the end of extra time, the winners were decided by a penalty shoot-out.
+In the final, which was played as a single match, if the score was level at the end of normal time, extra time was played, followed by a penalty shoot-out if the score was still level.

-The mechanism of the draws for each round was as follows:

-In the draw for the quarter-final, the four group winners were seeded, and the four group runners-up were unseeded.
-The seeded teams were drawn against the unseeded teams, with the seeded teams hosting the second leg.
-Teams from the same group or the same association could not be drawn against each other.

-In the draws for the quarter-finals onwards, there were no seedings, and teams from the same group or the same association could be drawn against each other.